-An example would be to try a few weeks eating a diet of say 40% protein, 40% carbs and 20% fats while keeping calories in a sufficient deficit to lose weight.
-If you find you’re not losing at the rate you would hope, then try backing off the carbs a bit and increasing fats and/or proteins.
-Experiment, try new things and listen to your body.
+An example would be to try a few weeks eating a diet of say 40% protein, 40% carbs, and 20% fats while keeping calories in a sufficient deficit to lose weight.
+If you find you’re not losing weight at the rate you would hope, then try backing off the carbs a bit and increasing fats and proteins.
+Experiment, try new things, and listen to your body.

 Carbohydrates are undoubtedly the most vilified macronutrient.
 Given that metabolism and environmental factors make nutritional needs rather individual, it’s crucial to note that experimentation is key.

 Carbs get a bad rap mainly because the typical Western diet is loaded with sugar-laden foods (and much of the Western population lives a very sedentary lifestyle).
-Essentially, they are constantly ramping up their blood sugar levels and letting the excessive energy float around; thus, it gets stored and consequentially converted to body fat.
-In the long-term, this can become more problematic by manifesting into type-2 diabetes/insulin resistance.
+Essentially, they are continually ramping up their blood sugar levels and letting the excessive energy float around; thus, it gets stored and consequentially converted to body fat.
+In the long-term, this can become more problematic by manifesting into type-2 diabetes and insulin resistance.

-Intuitively, people drop their carb intake – or completely avoid them – when they want to lose fat.
-In reality, even for fat loss to be efficient, carbs don’t need to be completely avoided but just moderated (like any other macronutrient).
+Intuitively, people either drop their carb intake or completely avoid them when they want to lose fat.
+In reality, even for fat loss to be efficient, carbs don’t need to be avoided entirely but just moderated (like any other macronutrient).
 Sure, there is plenty of data showing that overweight individuals lack insulin sensitivity, in which case a high-carb diet would be imprudent.
-However, the key is to eat as many carbs possible while still reaching the fat loss goals you’re after.
+However, the key is to eat as many carbs as possible while still reaching the fat loss goals you’re after.